ICT4LT Module

 Fun With Texts

-is one of the most widely used authoring packages for Modern Foreign Languages
+This is one of the most widely used authoring packages

-in UK secondary schools and there are many ready-made exercises available as
+for Modern Foreign Languages in UK secondary schools and there are many ready-made

-well as full authoring functions within the program.
-Its use is primarily in
+exercises available as well as full authoring functions within the program.

-other exercise types too.
-Version 4.0 includes multimedia enhancements that
+- but it includes other exercise types too.
+Version 4.0 includes multimedia

-See Section 8, Module 1.4, headed Text
+into the exercises.
+See Section 8, Module

-manipulation, and see http://www.camsoftpartners.co.uk/fwt.htm
+1.4, headed Text manipulation, and see http://www.camsoftpartners.co.uk/fwt.htm

 Question Mark

-test information: http://www.questionmark.com
+exercises and gathering/collating test information: http://www.questionmark.com

-gap, exercises based on dialogues.
-See http://www.mdlsoft.co.uk
+based on dialogues.

 Websites